Summary

 - ESG

-- Audit & Assurance
+- Audit & Assurance Services

-This Grant Thornton LLP bulletin provides information and comments on current accounting issues and developments.
-It is not a comprehensive analysis of the subject matter covered and is not intended to provide accounting or other advice or guidance with respect to the matters addressed in the bulletin.
-All relevant facts and circumstances, including the pertinent authoritative literature, need to be considered to arrive at conclusions that comply with matters addressed in this bulletin.
-For additional information on topics covered in this bulletin, contact your Grant Thornton LLP professional.
+This Grant Thornton LLP content provides information and comments on current issues and developments.
+It is not a comprehensive analysis of the subject matter covered.
+It is not, and should not be construed as, accounting, legal, tax, or professional advice provided by Grant Thornton LLP.
+All relevant facts and circumstances, including the pertinent authoritative literature, need to be considered to arrive at conclusions that comply with matters addressed in this content.

 Share with your network